Devan0369/alife-world/README.md

 # alife-world
 Our object is to create an Autonomous Intelligent platform that interact with each and everyone individual different in accordance to their personality and knowledge.
+I have started to develop the ALIFE platform", to grow into a intelligent autonomous platform, that is to serve whosoever likes it.
+It will be autonomous as well as have the ability to adopt personalities, to suite it the host companion.
+Sitting in plain sight, in huge open-net, it will have rapid growth with knowledge, and information shared across open source netowrk.
+So join me, here to know how you can help create this autonomous character.